Flambeau River

 The Flambeau River is a tributary of the Chippewa River in northern Wisconsin, United States.
-The Chippewa is in turn a tributary of the upper Mississippi River.
-The Flambeau drains an area of 1860 sqmi and descends from an elevation of approximately 1570 ft to 1060 ft above sea level.
-The Flambeau is an important recreational destination in the region.
-It is notable among canoeists in the Midwest for outstanding canoe camping, including excellent scenery, fishing and whitewater.
-The river and its forks have a variety of possible trip lengths from short day outings, to overnight camping, to voyages of a week or more.

-Origin of name

-The name flambeau means "torch" in French.
-Many place names in Wisconsin have French origins due to the early French explorers, trappers and traders in the region in the colonial era.
-A common interpretation is that early explorers saw the local Ojibwe (Chippewa) people fishing at night by torchlight.
-In Ojibwe the North Fork of the Flambeau River is called Waaswaagani-ziibi (Torch-fishing River), as it flowed from Lac du Flambeau (now part of the Turtle-Flambeau Flowage), known in Ojibwe as Waaswaagani-zaaga'igan (Torch-fishing Lake).
-The South Fork of the river is known in Ojibwe either as the Omashkoozo-ziibi (Elk River) or as Oniijaaniw-ziibi (Doe River).
-Once the two Forks of the Flambeau come together, the river is known in Ojibwe as Manidoowiish-ziibi (Spirit-lodge River).

-Hydrology
+Naturalist Aldo Leopold wrote that his father deemed all good camp spots, fishing spots, and woods "nearly as good as the Flambeau."
+The river remains notable among canoeists in the Midwest for outstanding canoe camping, including excellent scenery, fishing and whitewater.

+In the 1800s, before railroads and highways, loggers drove masses of pine logs from the forests of northern Wisconsin down the Flambeau to sawmills at Chippewa Falls, Eau Claire and other places.
+Since then, segments of the river have been dammed to generate electricity, offering different recreation opportunities than the free-flowing segments.

+Geography

 The Flambeau River rises in two major forks—the North Fork and the South Fork.
-Both originate in north-central Wisconsin and flow generally southwest to their confluence, then continue as the main Flambeau, also southwesterly, to the mouth at the Chippewa River near Bruce, Wisconsin.
+Both originate in north-central Wisconsin and flow generally southwest to their confluence, then continue as the main Flambeau, also southwesterly, to the mouth at the Chippewa River near Holcombe, Wisconsin.
 The North Fork is formed by the confluence of the Manitowish and Bear rivers just above Turtle-Flambeau Flowage (reservoir).
 The South Fork's source is Round Lake in northeastern Price County, Wisconsin.

 Major tributaries of the Flambeau include the Turtle River, flowing into the North Fork in the Turtle-Flambeau Flowage, and the Elk River, which flows into the South Fork.
 Swamp Creek is the largest of 23 streams flowing into the Flambeau River.